ba2542/D3-NYC-Region-Mapping-Exploration/README.md

     .style("opacity", 0);
 ```

 Create a projection that maps latitude/longitude coordinates to the world.
 Note, there are many projections that can be used.
-The projection chosen is a good choice for maps smaller than mapping the full United States.
+The projection chosen is a good choice for maps more granular than full United States.
 Further reading can be found here:
 https://github.com/d3/d3-3.x-api-reference/blob/master/Geo-Projections.md